Cyber-cicco/jerminal/README.md

 Write a go script that describes your pipeline and launches the Jerminal server.
 Tada, you have your CI / CD without having to bother with Jenkins.

+Check main.go to have a overview of what i would want to acheive with the API